 In Matthew 19:24 Jesus reveals that it is essentially impossible for a rich man to enter into eternal life or heaven.
 He says,

 Again I say to you, it is easier for a camel to go through the eye of a needle, than for a rich man to enter the kingdom of God.
 (NASB) Matthew 19:24

 Jesus makes the point it is very hard for rich people to enter heaven.
 Because they are wealthy, they do not sense any real need for God.
 The wealth that God has given them has made them feel comfortable and consequently they do not sense their spiritual need.

 And looking at them Jesus said to them, “With people this is impossible, but with God all things are possible.”
 Matthew 19:26 (NASB)

 The Camel Was a Thick Rope View

 Jesus used the Greek word for “camel” is kamelon.
-In Matthew 19:24.
-Kamelon appears in the vast majority of ancient manuscripts, but the Greek word for “thick rope” is not kamilon.
+In Matthew 19:24, kamelon appears in the vast majority of ancient manuscripts, but the Greek word for “thick rope” is not kamilon.
 It is important to remember that the gospels of Matthew, Mark, and Luke were not completely written in Aramaic but also in Greek.
 Only portions are written in Aramaic.
 Matthew 19:24 was written in Greek and not in Aramaic.
 Therefore, the Aramaic word for “thick rope,” kamilon, does not apply.